-If you’re planning a visit to the Forest of Bowland soon, we thought we’d let you know about some of the best family days out in the area.
+If you’re planning a visit to the area soon, we thought we’d let you know about some of the best family days out around The Forest of Bowland.

 Bowland Wild Boar Park is a wonderful place to visit to enjoy the countryside and local wildlife, see lots of different kinds of animals and pet them.